 Since airports are designed to move airplanes, their physically planned infrastructure will frequently create pockets of land that do not lend themselves to traditional airport uses.
 Many airports are beginning to explore alternative uses for some of these generally small parcels of land that can generate additional levels of revenue and higher levels of service for their constituents if properly planned.
 Such uses however are extremely constrained by safety, security, planning, and operating issues that are federally-controlled in order to protect the long-term capacity of the nation's airports and aviation system.
 Most mature airports in municipal environments are also constrained by geography, roadways, and surrounding development.
-In a number of instances, where more recently constructed airports have substantial amounts of property, there is limited social, political, or economic will or need to try to tackle the complex issues that would facilitate financial investment in the absence of demand, particularly when substantial proximate off airport properties are available for less money and unencumbered by the vast array of regulatory issues with which U.S. airports must deal.
+In a number of instances, where more recently constructed airports have substantial amounts of property, there is limited social, political, or economic will or need to try to tackle the complex issues that would foster broader use.
+Perhaps most important, there may not be a mechanism that would facilitate financial investment in the absence of demand, particularly when substantial proximate off airport properties are available for less money and unencumbered by the vast array of regulatory issues with which U.S. airports must deal.